lorenseanstewart/kanban-comparison/README.md

 # Kanban Board Comparison: Proving "React-by-Default" Has Real Costs

-This repository is a **follow-up proof of concept** to the blog post ["React Won by Default – And It's Killing Frontend Innovation"](link-to-post).
+This repository is a **follow-up proof of concept** to the blog post ["React Won by Default – And It's Killing Frontend Innovation"](https://www.lorenstew.art/blog/react-won-by-default).
+The blog post that discusses this repo and acts as a Part Two to the "Reacy Won by Default" can be found [here](https://www.lorenstew.art/blog/react-won-by-default).

-That post argued React's dominance stifles innovation.
-This repo **proves it with data**.
+The first post argued React's dominance stifles innovation.
+This second post along with this repo **proves it with data**.

-By building the same real-world Kanban app across **7 framework implementations**, we measure the actual costs of "React-by-default":
+By building the same real-world Kanban app across **8 framework implementations**, we measure the actual costs of "React-by-default":

 1. ✅ **Next.js 15** (standard) - Virtual DOM baseline
 2. ✅ **Next.js 15 + React Compiler** - Can optimization close the gap?
 3. ✅ **Nuxt 4** - Vue 3 reactive refs + SSR-first DX
-4. ⚠️ **Analog** - Angular meta-framework with signals (planned)
+4. ✅ **Analog** - Angular meta-framework with signals
 5. ✅ **SolidStart** - Fine-grained reactivity (signals)
 6. ✅ **SvelteKit** - Compiler-first approach (Svelte 5 runes)
 7. ✅ **Qwik City** - Resumability (no hydration)
+8. ✅ **Marko** - Streaming SSR + fine-grained reactivity

 All apps share the same SQLite database, features, and UI. **Identical functionality, measurable differences.**